 Hoodless fleece jackets are more ideal for layering, especially if your outer shell already has a hood.
 When determining which of these styles best suits your needs, first consider what other jackets and shells you already regularly use in your layering system.

-POCKETS & FEATURES
+Are POCKETS & FEATURES Necessary in a Fleece?

 Many of our favorite fleece jackets are full-zip, but a lot of them are available in pullover or quarter-zip styles as well.
 Full-zip jackets are easier to vent and put on/take off.
 They also tend to have more features like pockets and a hood.